Faculty & Staff

 ホームステイ・ハウジングコーディネーター

-As the Homestay and Housing Coordinator, Keiko Kawakami has been responsible for AKP academic matters and all facets of AKP events since July 2024.
+Keiko Kawakami is the Homestay and Housing Coordinator and with the AKP since July 2024.
 She was born and raised in Osaka and now lives in Kyoto.
 Prior to joining AKP, she worked for many years as a short-term exchange program coordinator and within the international affairs department of various universities, where she was responsible for faculty exchange programs, international cooperation and arranging courtesy visits for executives.
 In her spare time, she enjoys listening to music, hiking, and traveling.

 Language Faculty